meta-toolkit/meta-toolkit.org/index.md

  - The Coursera course [Text Retrieval and Search Engines](https://www.coursera.org/course/textretrieval) uses MeTA in programming assignments available to thousands of students
+ - The Coursera course [Text Mining and Analytics](https://www.coursera.org/course/textanalytics) uses MeTA in its programming assignments as well
  - An upcoming textbook [Text Data Analysis and Management: A Practical Introduction to Text Mining and Information Retrieval](https://github.com/smassung/text-data-book-comments) showcases the